StephenHogsten/Punterest/README.md

  - [X] redirect back to main page
  - [X] clear out testing messages
 - [X] auto query for pins on page load
-- [ ] make stupid webpack work from my server
+- [X] make stupid webpack work from my server
   - [X] make it work at all
   - [X] apply loaders
   - [X] use express middleware
+  - [X] make images work for dev server
-  - [ ] the image serving is a little fishy - may not be pointing / putting it in the right place
+  - [ ] (opt) the image serving is a little fishy - may not be pointing / putting it in the right place
 - [ ] make the pins refresh after saving one
 - [ ] set-up passport
 - [ ] connect form to passport